 Working to promote fair trading practices between Ireland and developing countries, the Fairtrade Towns project and Fairtrade marked products.

-Providing professionals and qualified supports to anyone affected by the suddent death of a child or young person.
+Providing professionals and qualified supports to anyone affected by the sudden death of a child or young person.

 Making life better for people affected by ADHD by raising awareness, knowledge and understanding of the condition and by providing practical services and supports.